Height: 30 feet

 Edible Qualities

-Loquat is a medium-sized tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Loquat is a medium-sized tree that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces yellow oval fruit (technically 'pomes') with gold flesh which are typically harvested when mature.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways:

-• Fresh Eating
+- Fresh Eating

-• Cooking
+- Cooking

-• Preserves
+- Preserves

 Features & Attributes